 That would be the congenital liar Schiff himself.

-Uh you you you can trust the Pfizer court.
+You can trust the FISA court.

 Adam Schiff told us.

-Michael Horowitz says, no, you can't.
+Michael Horowitz said, no, you can't.

-Adam Schiff said, We're looking forward to hearing from the whistleblower.
+Adam Schiff said, we're looking forward to hearing from the whistleblower.

 We haven't spoken with the whistleblower.

-Uh I must have just forgotten my office.
+I must have just forgot my office.

 You know, I had lots of conversations with him.